HaninHaidrah/reading-notes/reading301/notes.md

-## Things I want to know more about
+# Things I want to know more about

-1. more details about the differences between props and states.
+1. More details about the differences between props and states.

-2. other example than counter to be uses state.
+2.Other example than counter to be uses state.

+3.Why do we use engines.